AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/manage-environments.md

 1. Tap or click **Save** to save the changes.

 Changes made to the production environment will apply to both production and staging environments.
+Changes to multiple publish regions can only be edited in the production environment.

 If you wish to provision [advanced networking](/help/security/configuring-advanced-networking.md) for the program, it is recommended to do this before adding additional publish regions to the environments.
 Otherwise the additional publish regions' traffic will go through the primary region's proxy.